-South Dakota high court rejects death row inmate’s appeal
+South Dakota inmate on death row loses 2 appeals in 1 day

 The inmate’s attorneys argued in a complaint filed this week that pentobarbital is not an ultra-short-acting barbiturate and that by using it, the state would be violating Rhines’ right to choose his manner of execution and his right to due process.
 A circuit court is scheduled to hear that challenge Tuesday.

-Rhines was sentenced to death for killing Donnivan Schaeffer, 22, who was stabbed in the skull, stomach and back while Rhines was burglarizing the Rapid City doughnut shop where Schaeffer worked.
+Rhines was sentenced to death for the 1992 killing of Donnivan Schaeffer, 22, who was stabbed in the skull, stomach and back while Rhines was burglarizing the Rapid City doughnut shop where Schaeffer worked.